Jonathan2251/lbd/source/gpu.rst

   SV V1,Rx         ;store the result in X

 GPU persues throughput from SIMD application.
-Can hide L1 latence from SMT.
-As result GPU may has smaller L1 cache than cpu for each core [#gpu-l1-smaller]_.
+Can hide cache-miss latence from SMT.
+As result GPU may hasn't L2 and L3 like CPU for each core since GPU is highly latency-tolerant multithreading for data parallel application [#gpu-latency-tolerant]_.
 DMA memcpy map the data in cpu memory to each l1 cache of core on gpu memory.
 Many gpu provides operations scatter and gather to access DRAM data for stream processing [#Quantitative-gpu-sparse-matrix]_ [#gpgpuwiki]_ [#shadingl1]_.